dalmo1991/superflexPy/doc/introduction.rst

 Hydrologist may need to model large catchments where spatial heterogeneity becomes important.
 The following categories can be distinguished:

-- **lumped configuration**, when all the physical domain is considered uniform;
+- **lumped configuration**, where all the physical domain is considered uniform;

-- **semi-distributed configuration**, when the physical domain is subdivided in areal fractions that have the same hydrological response and operate in parallel (without connectivity between them).
+- **semi-distributed configuration**, where the physical domain is subdivided in areal fractions that have the same hydrological response and operate in parallel (without connectivity between them);

-- **grid-based configuration**, when the physical domain is subdivided with a (usually) uniform grid;
+- **fully-distributed configuration**, where the physical domain is subdivided with a (usually) uniform grid.
+This configuration account for the presence of flux exchanges between cells that operate together to calculate the hydrological response.

-The lumped approach is the simplest, with a limited number of parameters and usually fairly good predictions.
+The lumped approach yields the simplest, with a low number of parameters and often sufficiently good predictions.
 However, the obvious limitation is that if the catchment properties vary substantially in space, the lumped model will not capture these variations.
 Nor can a lumped model produce distributed streamflow predictions.

-The grid-based approach divides the catchment with a grid and the underlying assumption, that each pixel has its own hydrological behavior, may be relaxed aggregating different areas.
-This configuration produces models with high computational demand and a large number of parameters.
+The fully-distributed approach divides the catchment into a grid.
+Pixels can be modelled individually or aggregated into larger groups.
+This approach produces models with high computational demand and a large number of parameters, usually related to the resolution of the grid that is used.

-The semi-distributed approach, which is in between the other two in terms of spatial complexity and number of parameters, tries to find a subdivision of the catchment that is driven by process understanding; this results is a subdivision in irregular areas that are supposed to have the same hydrological behavior (often referred to as Hydrological Response Units, HRUs).
+The semi-distributed approach is intermediate between the other two approaches in terms of spatial complexity and number of parameters.
+A typical example is the discretisation of the catchment into Hydrological Response Units (HRUs), defined as catchment areas assumed to behave in a hydrologically "similar" way.
+The definition of HRUs represents a modelling choice and depends on the process understanding available for the catchment of interest.

 SuperflexPy
 -----------

-SuperflexPy is a new flexible framework for building conceptual hydrological models with different levels of spatial complexity, from lumped to semi-distributed.
-It is designed to overcome several limitations of existing flexible frameworks.
+SuperflexPy is a new flexible framework for building hydrological models.
+It is designed to accommodate models with a wide range of structural complexity, and to support spatial configurations ranging from lumped to distributed.
+The design of SuperflexPy is informed by the extensive experience of its authors and their colleagues in developing and applying conceptual hydrological models.

-SuperflexPy contains the functionalities to build conceptual models, ranging from lumped to distributed.

-In order to balance ease of use and flexibility, SuperflexPy is internally organized in four different levels, which correspond to different degrees of spatial complexity:
+In order to balance flexibility and ease of use, SuperflexPy is organized in four different levels, which correspond to different degrees of spatial
+complexity:

-- elements;
+1. elements;

-- units;
+2. units;

-- nodes;
+3. nodes;

-- network.
+4. network.

-The lower level is represented by "elements"; they can be, for example, reservoirs, lag functions, or connections.
-They can represent entire models, or individual model components, intended to represent specific processes within the hydrological cycle (e.g. soil dynamics).
+The first level is represented by "elements"; elements comprise reservoirs, lag functions, and connections.
+Elements can represent entire models, or individual model components, intended to represent specific processes within the hydrological cycle (e.g. soil dynamics).

 The second level is represented by "units"; a unit is a component that connects